 • “Even” represents the total divided by 12 months (1/12 reflected in each month).

 • “History” represents the total multiplied by each month’s percentage using last year’s actuals.

 • “9 over 9" represents the total divided by nine, spread over the nine months of the academic year.

 - What happens when new object codes are added to KFS?

 - AggieBudget needs to know where to place a new KFS object code.
-When created, AggieBudget will recognize the new code and place it in the assigned budget group, this is assuming it has been assigned.
+When created, AggieBudget will recognize the new code and place it in the assigned budget group, assuming it has been assigned.
 (In Web client, see: Reference Reports, Budget Groupings for current list and assignments.
 This list will indicate if any object codes haven’t been assigned to a budget group.)